Jul352mf/Outspamer/README.md

 - Reads contact data from an Excel sheet
 - Language-specific templates using Jinja2
 - Optional send scheduling with configurable delays
+- Pluggable provider (Outlook or Postmark)
 - Supports multiple Outlook accounts
 - Simple CLI interface powered by [Typer](https://typer.tiangolo.com)

 ## Requirements

 - Python 3.11 or newer
-- Microsoft Outlook installed on Windows (for the COM interface)
+- Microsoft Outlook on Windows if using the Outlook provider
+- Postmark server token via the `POSTMARK_TOKEN` environment variable or `postmark_token` setting
 - See `requirements.txt` for Python package dependencies

 ## Installation